dx-hub-ui/budgy-app/docs/supabase-setup.md

 - Requests to `/api/budget/allocation` (and the remaining budget module routes) now return `503 Serviço indisponível` with the message
   "Não foi possível conectar ao Supabase" when the RPC or tables are unreachable.
 Double-check the `NEXT_PUBLIC_SUPABASE_URL` and
   `SUPABASE_SERVICE_ROLE_KEY` variables and the network connectivity before retrying.
+- If browser inserts to `public.account_transactions` fail with "new row violates row-level security policy", ensure the profile cookie is available.
+The client now forwards the `cc_org_id` cookie as the `x-cc-org-id` header on every Supabase request once the profile is loaded, so reloading `/api/profile` (or signing out and back in) refreshes the cookie and rehydrates the header without needing manual configuration.